This topic applies to DriveWorks v20 SP2 only.

 All of the constants have comments explaining their purpose.

-None of the existing Constants should be changed with the exception of FullScreen which can be toggled between True and False.
+None of the existing Constants should be changed with the exception of UniqueIdentifierField and FullScreen.

-Setting FullScreen to True changes the AddEdit Form to take up all of the available width and height rather than running as a dialog style Form.
+• Setting FullScreen to True changes the AddEdit Form to take up all of the available width and height.
+Setting it to False runs it as a dialog style Form.

 Any new constants can be added without affecting the DataProvider.